terchris/insightly_ckan_sync/README.md

 Reads organisations and main contact from Insightly and populates CKAN

 ## Requirements
 By CKAN does not have attributes for storing the information needed about a organisation.
 The attributes for a CKAN organisation is extended.
-See this project for information about the extended properties. <link>
+See this project for information about the extended properties. https://github.com/terchris/ckanext-scheming

 ## Software requirements
 The scripts are made for running in node.
 To access CKAN we use the <ckan-node-pacage>